-In his “day-job”, George Wolski (his son is Andria Gvino) is a PhD engineer, traveling all over Europe as a consultant.
+In his “day-job”, George Wolski (his son is Andria) is a PhD engineer, traveling all over Europe as a consultant.
 But like virtually every Georgian, he’s got vines and wine-making in his family!

-The Andria Saperavi is about as “natural” as wine can be - organically grown from 45 year-old un-grafted vines, hand-harvested, de-stemmed by hand, fermented in underground amphora (called Qvevri in Georgia), bottled un-fined, and unfiltered.
+The Andria Saperavi is about as “natural” as wine can be - organically grown from 45 year-old un-grafted vines, hand-harvested, de-stemmed by hand, spontaneously fermented using indigenous yeasts in underground amphora (called Qvevri in Georgia), bottled un-fined, and unfiltered.

 And there are no sulfites added at any time in the vinification, aging, or bottling.